 SharePoint is a popular document collaboration platform from Microsoft, capable of running multiple web applications which in turn consist of multiple web sites.
 SharePoint also comes with of the box support with other Microsoft products such as Office 365 and Active Directory.

 But what if you want to use SharePoint with non-Active Directory accounts?
 Or have SSO across all of your applications, even on mobile devices?
 Even Azure AD B2C struggles with this, due to its lack of support for SAML 1.1 tokens.
-This is where traditional identity providers start to struggle and IdentityServer steps in.
+This is where traditional identity providers start to struggle, and flexible solutions, such IdentityServer, excel.

 Identity Server 3 is by design an OpenID Connect Provider, however many developers do not have the luxury of using the latest and greatest authentication protocols or have to integrate with existing Identity Providers incompatible with OpenID Connect.
 To solve this the Identity Server team have enabled the use of various features to enable developers to use the WS-Federation protocol.